brentp/jigv/README.md

 # notes

-+ this is likely insecure in many ways
++ this is likely insecure in many ways.
 + there will soon be a way to customize the options and javascript (but this probably covers 85% of use-cases as-is).
++ if you have some custom javascript used with igv.js, that is generally useful, please open an issue so I can add it.